 Mental processes that hold some ideas immune to criticism

 This is made more explicit by the wonderful David Deutsch:

 Irrational: When we are chronically not correcting errors

 Anti-Rational: When we actively sabotage the means of correcting them

 Just as a river flows into the sea, the ideas in our mind flow ever closer towards understanding.
 When this process is halted, and we find ourselves stuck, this is irrationality.
 When we actively prevent this flow, hold onto fixed ideas and sabotaging the process of discovery — this is what it means to be anti-rational.

-This section was brought to you by my friend Lulie.
+This section was brought to you by my the wonderful epistemologist Lulie Tanett.
 By this, I mean I basically repurposed her tweets — and without asking her for permission — shared them with you, dear reader.

 What it means to be a scientist: The Story of Johannes Kepler